 "Hell of a fest and weekend." - Paul von Stoetzel (MN), 2019 winner, Best Adaptation

-Poe Film Festival proudly sponsors its fifth annual “Burning Love Screenplay Contest” to discover and promote contemporary screenwriters who bring fresh voices and creative storytelling as Edgar Allan Poe brought to his generation.
+Poe Film Festival proudly sponsors its sixth annual “Burning Love Screenplay Contest” to discover and promote contemporary screenwriters who bring fresh voices and creative storytelling as Edgar Allan Poe brought to his generation.
 "Burning Love" seeks drama and comedy features, shorts and teleplays -- driven, at least in part, by love in its many forms.

 Named as a "Pacesetter" screenwriting competition by FilmFreeway, "Burning Love" contest opens on Poe's birthday, January 19, with winners announced by September 1.
 Feature length screenplays (31 to 120 pages), short screenplays (up to 30 pages), and pilot teleplays (up to 85 pages) of any genre are accepted.